panda7789/docs.cs-cz/docs/csharp/roslyn-sdk/get-started/semantic-analysis.md

 [!code-csharp[Access the sequence of members on the string type](../../../../samples/csharp/roslyn-sdk/SemanticQuickStart/Program.cs#9 "Access the sequence of members on the string type.")]

-Tento zdroj sekvence obsahuje všechny členy, včetně vlastností a polí, tak filtrovat pomocí <xref:System.Collections.Immutable.ImmutableArray%601.OfType%2A?displayProperty=nameWithType> metodu najít prvky, které jsou <xref:Microsoft.CodeAnalysis.IMethodSymbol?diplayProperty=nameWithType> objekty:
+Tento zdroj sekvence obsahuje všechny členy, včetně vlastností a polí, tak filtrovat pomocí <xref:System.Collections.Immutable.ImmutableArray%601.OfType%2A?displayProperty=nameWithType> metodu najít prvky, které jsou <xref:Microsoft.CodeAnalysis.IMethodSymbol?displayProperty=nameWithType> objekty:

 [!code-csharp[Filter the sequence to only methods](../../../../samples/csharp/roslyn-sdk/SemanticQuickStart/Program.cs#10 "Find the subset of the collection that is the methods.")]